JoeyTurn/joeyturn.github.io/src/content/blog/MLP-scape.md

 ## Future Plans

 + Surprisingly, there aren't *too* many actual direct ties to MLPs.
 A lot of the work here was model-agnostic, so I don't imagine it will be too dificult to make this into a more general **modelscape** repo.
-+ The reliance on `MLPscape/data/batch_functions.py` annoys me, and I want to work around it.
 + If there are other specific things that you feel should be added, feel free to send a message!
 I'll try to see if it has a place within *MLPscape* and if my CS skills are up to par with including it!